 Training and Networking: Leshner Leadership Institute

-The training week will contain a variety of instructional modules (see Communicating Science workshops), panel discussions with leaders in relevant fields, networking opportunities, and observation of public engagement in action.
-Small groups will be formed to differentiate the content and accommodate past experience, expertise, and interest.
-Content will be tailored to the needs and goals of Fellows, and is likely to include:
+The training week contains a variety of instructional modules (see Communicating Science workshops), panel discussions with leaders in relevant fields, networking opportunities and public engagement practice in action.
+Content is tailored to the needs and goals of Fellows and is likely to include:

 - Social and online media